Aptean/integration-services/README.md

                 var details = JsonConvert.DeserializeObject<GridEvent<dynamic>>(e.ToString());
                 //validate payload signature -- see sample project
                 //process event and
-                //call eventlog for each step
+                //call eventlog for each step using the X-APTEAN-CORRELATION-ID }
-            }

             return Ok();